mehulagg/gitlab/doc/user/admin_area/settings/external_authorization.md

 The `user_ldap_dn` is optional and is only sent when the user is logged in through LDAP.

-`identities` will contain the details of all the identities associated with the user.
-This will be an empty array if there are no identities associated with the user.
+`identities` contains the details of all the identities associated with the user.
+This is an empty array if there are no identities associated with the user.

 When the external authorization service responds with a status code 200, the user is granted access.
 When the external service responds with a status code